 - EE 121 and 211 access is based on enrollment reports from Registration and Records the first week of classes for spring and fall semesters.
 No requests are necessary unless a student is new to our department at which time they can contact Laura Dallmann directly.
 Laura will need their full name and NDSU ID number.

 - A Glenn Hill Center (formerly STEM building) is based on course instructor and TA assignment as per Campus Connection and is updated on a daily basis.
-Please, send course (i.e., ECE 331) and TA name to Laura Dallman via e-mail.
-No students will be given card key access as per NDSU policies.
+To update Campus Connection, please, send course (i.e., ECE 331) and TA name and ID# to Eileen "Anne" Campbell or Laura Dallmann via e-mail.
+Note: students enrolled in classes will not be given card key access to AGHill as per NDSU policies.

 - Please, make all requests via e-mail to Laura Dallmann.